anjos/site/content/category/videos/beat-overview.rst

 coordinate work on it at the `Idiap Research Institute`_.

 This video contains a beginners tutorial on some of the BEAT Platform's main features and concepts.
 For more information, visit the `BEAT platform`_ website or get in touch via `our mailing list`_.
+You can access the video using `this link`_.

-.. youtube:: 2nPItQ5keM0
+.. raw:: html

+   <iframe width="640" height="360" src="https://www.youtube.com/embed/2nPItQ5keM0?rel=0" frameborder="0" allowfullscreen></iframe>

 ..
 Place your references here